Anderen2/whynot-guide/content/posts/helloworld.md

 +++

 ## Hello world, and welcome to this brand new blog!
 This site will act as my playground for various ideas, and a place to post some of my projects.
-First up is this blog itself!
+First up is this blog itself, because why not?

 This blog is set up with Terraform on AWS, and uses Hugo to generate static content which gets deployed on S3.

 ### Hugo
-[Hugo](https://gohugo.io/) is according to their creators:
+[Hugo](https://gohugo.io/) is, according to their creators:
 > *"... one of the most popular open-source static site generators.
 With its amazing speed and flexibility, Hugo makes building websites fun again."*.

 Which seems to be about right so far.
 This is the first time I've used any sort of static page generator, and I selected Hugo on a whim, no real reason.
-I found the [Minimal theme](https://github.com/calintat/minimal) to be quite nice, but I've already done some slight modifications on it to make the main-page more functional for my purpose.
+I found the [Minimal theme](https://github.com/calintat/minimal) to be quite nice, but I've already done some slight modifications on it to make things more functional for my purpose.

 The Hugo config I've ended up with so far, and all blog pages can be found here: https://github.com/Anderen2/whynot-blog